raspberrypilearning/chatbot/en/step_4.md

 --- /hints ---

 + Your ChatBot simply replies "What a lovely name!" every time.
 Can you personalise your ChatBot's reply, by making use of the user's answer?

-    Test and save: Your ChatBot should say hello using the user's name.

     ![Testing a personalised reply](images/chatbot-answer-test.png)